Moonstroke/Once/README.md

 range (for numeric types), not being the `NUL` character, matching a regular expression (for character sequences).

+A special constant defined in this class lifts a requirement, instead of adding
+one: it is an indicator that the field is nullable, meaning that its presence instructs the setters to accept a `null` as value (instead of throwing a `NullPointerException` as they normally do).

 This mechanism will allow to define functional rules right at the same place where the container is defined, allowing to improve the centralization of a project's business logic.